-The Metadata Service is the Vantage component that executes the actions relating to the transformation of metadata between labels, variables, and XML files: Populate action, and Transform action.
+The Metadata Service Vantage component executes the actions the extract metadata values, and perform conversions between attachment files, metadata labels, and variables.
+Metadata Service actions include the Extract Action, the Populate action, and the Transform action.

 Metric Service

 The Metric Service gathers and supplies machine-level information about a specific Vantage node.
 It monitors CPU, network, and RAM utilization and reports these to Vantage.
 On a Lightspeed server, it also monitors the GPU activity.
 The bulk of the information that the Metric Service presents is visualized in the Machine Metrics section of the Vantage Console.
 By convention, a Metric Service should be installed and running on every node in a Vantage domain.
 If you do not have a Metric service running on a specific machine, then that machine will not appear (will not have an entry) in the Machine Metrics section of the Vantage Console.